How to Register a Company in Zimbabwe — Quick Answer

 Registering from Abroad (Diaspora)

-Over 52% of our website visitors are from outside Zimbabwe.
-If you are in the UK, South Africa, Australia, UAE, USA, Canada, or Botswana, you can register a Zimbabwe company without travelling.
+Over half of our website visitors are Zimbabweans in the diaspora, and yes — you can register a Zimbabwe company without travelling home.
+If you are in the UK, South Africa, Australia, UAE, USA, Canada, or Botswana, we register your company remotely on your behalf.

-- Power of Attorney (PoA) — notarised in your country of residence, appointing a local representative in Zimbabwe to act on your behalf at the Registry
+- Power of Attorney (PoA) — notarised in your country of residence, appointing us as your local representative to act on your behalf

-- Certified passport copy — notarised or apostilled depending on your country (UK requires apostille; South Africa requires notarisation)
+- Certified passport copy — notarised or apostilled depending on your country (the UK requires apostille; South Africa requires notarisation)

 - Proof of address — utility bill or bank statement from your country of residence (max 3 months old)

-We handle the full diaspora process remotely.
+We handle the full diaspora process remotely for $500.
 Read the complete diaspora registration guide.

 Post-Registration Obligations